jessamynsmith/django-getting-started/README.md

 Commit as often as you can, but only commit working code.
 Every time you have added some piece of functionality and your project runs successfully, it's a good idea to commit.
 Outlined here is a good process to follow every time you commit code.

-1. In Terminal, run your Django app:
+1. On the command line, run your Django app:

 		$ python manage.py runserver